Artistic impression only. Subject to change

 - A Traffic Management Plan will be developed.
 It will outline how the builders will minimise the impact of parking and traffic on the surrounding neighbourhood, during construction.

 The new buildings integrate landscaping and setbacks to reduce their bulk and scale.
-They’ve also been designed and positioned to maximise solar access.
+Overshadowing is minimised through the architectural design and all open spaces will all receive adequate sunlight during the winter solstice (the shortest day of the year).
+They’ve also been designed and positioned to maximise solar access to the public and private internal building spaces.

 Under the revised masterplan, safer and clearer entries with views into the Estate will enable greater connection to the community.
 You’ll be able to see the main heritage precinct.

-Later this year, we’ll submit an Environmental Impact Statement for the redevelopment to the Department of Planning, Housing and Infrastructure (DPHI), as a State Significant Development Application (SSDA).
+Uniting submitted an Environmental Impact Statement for the redevelopment to the Department of Planning, Housing and Infrastructure (DPHI), as a State Significant Development Application (SSDA) in late 2024.

-The DPHI will review the SSDA and are expected to determine it in late 2025.
+The DPHI will review the SSDA and is expected to determine it in late 2025.

-The comfort and safety of our residents are our main priority, so every effort will be made to ensure the moves are as smooth as possible.
+The comfort and safety of our residents are our main priority, so every effort is being made to ensure the moves are as smooth as possible.

-If approved, the project is estimated to create around 500 construction jobs, with 375 operational roles to be associated with the Uniting Waverley Estate.
+If approved, the project is estimated to create around 375 jobs, including 250 direct construction jobs.
+It would also allow for up to 125 operational jobs to be associated with the Uniting Waverley Estate at any one time.